ABOUT ME

 School Girl

-San Luis Obispo (shortened to San Luis or SLO by the locals) is a college town located a valley between two mountains (Mount San Luis and Mount Bishop), approximately half-way between San Francisco and Los Angeles.
+San Luis Obispo (shortened to San Luis or SLO by the locals) is a college town located a valley between two mountains (Mount San Luis and Bishop’s Peak), approximately half-way between San Francisco and Los Angeles.
 We lived on the edge of town and walked about a mile each way to and from our elementary school every day (no school bus in those days).
 I was a good reader, so elementary school wasn’t much a of a challenge for me.

 I had a natural gift for art, which was identified at an early age and through the Mentally Gifted Minor program in our community.
 I began taking college art classes at Cal Poly beginning at age nine.